hpi-swa-teaching/GameMecha/src/GameMecha-DemoGame2.package/GMCollisionGameGlowingArea.class/README.md

-A GMCollisionGameGlowingArea is GMCollisionGameMorph that has it's mask set to 1, so that it is notified when players are colliding with it.
-It also has it's layers set to 8, so that the player morphs are notified upon collision.
+A GMCollisionGameGlowingArea is GMCollisionGameMorph that has it's mask set to 8, so that it is notified when players are colliding with it, to then notify them of their collision.
+It also has it's layers set to 1, so that the player morphs are notified upon collision and can notify them of their specific collision.